 Read more about Italy food facts worth knowing.

-Things to know traveling to Italy first time – Electronic devices in Italy
+The first trip to Italy – Electronic devices in Italy

 When traveling from outside of the EU to Italy, chances are you will need an adaptor or converter for your electronic devices (phone charger, camera chargers, curling iron and so on) to work.